SQream/sqream_docs/architecture/internals_architecture.rst

 Metadata layer
 ^^^^^^^^^^^^^^^^^^^^^^

-The metadata layer uses LevelDB, and uses LevelDB's snapshot and write atomic features as part of the transaction system.
+The metadata layer uses RocksDB, and uses RocksDB's snapshot and write atomic features as part of the transaction system.

 The metadata layer, together with the append-only bulk data layer help ensure consistency.